Out of print: Contracts

 The notorious Rage novel, written by Stephen King as pen name Richard Bachman, was pulled out-of-print due to its subject matter being associated with real school shootings.
 The book cover of the first edition.

+Travelling People, the debut novel by B. S. Johnson, was withdrawn from sale and fell out of print on Johnson's demand, due to him coming to hate the novel as he believed all written work should be truthful, while this book included elements of fiction.

 A publisher creates a print run of a fixed number of copies of a new book.
 Print runs for most modern books number in the thousands.
 These books can be ordered in bulk by booksellers, and when all the bookseller's copies are sold, the bookseller has the option to order additional copies.
 If the initial print run sells out and demand still exists, the publisher will have more copies printed, if possible.
 When the book is no longer selling either at a rate fast enough to pay for the inventory or stock costs, or to justify another print run, the publisher will cease to print additional copies, and may remainder or pulp the remaining unsold copies.
 When all of the books in a print run have been sold to booksellers, the book is said to be "out of print", meaning that a bookseller cannot get any further copies from the publisher.
 If a book sells out unexpectedly quickly, it may be considered out of print briefly when its initial print run is exhausted, but is usually soon reprinted.

 Publishers will often let a book go out of stock for long periods, then reprint the book, usually with a new cover and formatting, to catch the presumably built up demand for the book.
 The author or their estate may have copyright reverted to them once the publisher has declared it out of print.

 Most publishing contracts contain reversion clauses allowing authors to regain the copyright to their books.
 One of the triggering conditions for this is an out-of-print clause which makes a book eligible for reversion to the author when a publisher no longer keeps a book in print.
 Often, rights do not automatically revert to the author.
 Instead, the author must first request the book be put back in-print and, if the publisher declines, demand their rights back.